 Tactics, combatives and martial arts training from Massad Ayoob, InSights Training (Defensive Folding Knife I and II, Unarmed Self Defense, Impact Weapons, Close Quarters Combatives, Wilderness First Aid, Al Qaeda Seminar), OPS/Andy Stanford/Paul Gomez (Dynamic Tactics), Erik Remmen (Level I and II Spyderco course), Tactical Defense Institute/John Benner (Level I Unarmed), Frank Benn (Brazilian jujitsu), John Blankenship (Cha Yon Ryu, Tai Chi), Tony Blauer (SPEAR System Fundmamentals), Southnarc (Extreme Close Quarters Concepts) and others.
 Medical training from InSights (Wilderness First Aid), Tactical Response (Immediate Action Medical), and Lone Star Medics (Dynamic First Aid, Medicine X-EDC).

 Experience/Achievements: IPSC competitor since 1988.
 Executive VP, Texas CHL Instructor Association (1997), numerous officer positions in local gun clubs in 1990's.
-Grand Master in IPSC Production division.
-Master class IPSC competitor in Open, Limited and Limited-10 divisions.
+Grand Master in IPSC Production and Carry Optics divisions.
+Master class IPSC competitor in Open, Limited, Limited-10, Revolver and Pistol Caliber Carbine divisions.
 Master class ranking in SSP and ESP in IDPA.
 Professional research for DoD on non-lethal weapons including publications and presentations.
 Top 20 at 2001 Steel Challenge.
 Limited 10 division winner, 2002 Space City Challenge.
 Invited speaker, RangeMaster 'Polite Society' Tactical Shooting Conferences 2002-2014.
 Article in SWAT magazine on Airsoft training, 2003.
 Ran Airsoft Force on Force Scenarios at Polite Society conferences 2002-2014.
 Multiple articles published in Concealed Carry magazine, 2010-present.